usnistgov/OSCAL-Pages/src/content/about/blog/_index.md

 <p>Stay up-to-date with the newest blog posts from our OSCAL community members.
 Below you'll find a list of recent blog titles, simply click on any title to dive straight into the post you're interested in: </p>

+- **How OSCAL.io is Transforming the OSCAL Experience** -- 05/29/2026 -- [Read More](#20260529)
 - **Learn OSCAL Through an Immersive Online Escape Room Experience** -- 04/24/2026 -- [Read More](#20260424)
 - **OSCAL Adoption for FedRAMP: Insights Learned and Path Going Forward** -- 04/23/2026 -- [Read More](#20260423)
 - **A Student’s Take on OSCAL Innovation: Exploring the OSCAL Pocket Guide** -- 04/02/2026 -- [Read More](#20260402)
 - **OSCAL Plugfest & Sailing Ahead with NIST OSCAL: The Next Game Plan** -- 11/19/2025 -- [Read More](#20251119)

 ##

+# <div></div>

+---
+### 2026/05/29
+## <span style="color:#4d80d1"> How OSCAL.io is Transforming the OSCAL Experience  </span>

+#### -- Presented By:
+  - **Pirooz Javan**, Cheif Technology Officer, Easy Dynamics

+  <b> -- Blog by: Marilyn Nguyen </b> (NIST Pathways, IT Student Trainee) [marilyn.nguyen@nist.gov](mailto:marilyn.nguyen@nist.gov)
+  ### <p></p>

+In the recent May OSCAL Adopters' Workshop, Pirooz Javan, the CTO of Easy Dynamics, shared how his team is helping advance OSCAL adoption through the website OSCAL.io.
+Easy Dynamics developed OSCAL.io to serve as a hub for a variety of OSCAL-related tools and resources.
+The workshop focused on the OSCAL viewer, which is open source and designed to make OSCAL files easier to work with.
+The viewer can transform OSCAL JSON files into a format that is more understandable for users.
+It also allows users to publish, discover, and manage different versions of OSCAL documents.
+The registry includes features such as search filtering, role-based access control, user management, and options for favoriting, sharing, and controlling the visibility of documents.

+To demonstrate these capabilities, Javan walked through an example using the Federal Space and Exploration Administration and its Orion Mission Platform.
+The example showed how the OSCAL Viewer and Registry could be used together to manage compliance information across a complex environment.
+The platform included several integrated systems, including an AWS FedRAMP environment, Gemini Enterprise ICAM, External Voyager Public Identity for user authentication, and Houston SOC integration for security monitoring.
+The OSCAL Viewer is open source, allowing anyone to contribute through pull requests.
+However, contributions are reviewed and governed carefully before being approved to maintain quality and consistency.

+This workshop provided a helpful look at how OSCAL.io is making OSCAL artifacts more accessible and manageable.
+Seeing the practical demonstration helped the community better understand how these different tools can support compliance workflows and encourage collaboration among the OSCAL community.

+### Workshop Location:
+  - Online

+  ### Workshop Date and Time:
+  - 20 May 2026, 11:00 AM - 12:00 PM EDT

+#
+  *View this May 2026 workshop recording and other files* [here](https://csrc.nist.gov/Projects/open-security-controls-assessment-language/oscal-adopters-workshops#:~:text=Development%20Specialist%2C%20ASSYST-,%2D%2005/20/2026:,-OSCAL.io%C2%A0for%20Evaluating).

+  *Learn more about the OSCAL Monthly Workshop series* [here](../../learn/presentations/mini-workshop).

+# <div></div>

 ---
 ### 2026/04/24
 ## <span style="color:#4d80d1"> Learn OSCAL Through an Immersive Online Escape Room Experience  </span>